caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

    name1;program1[[:name2; program2]...]

 The items between colons represent each menu item.
-All of the characters up to the first semi-colon in each item are the text that appears on the menu.
+All of the characters up to the first semicolon in each item are the text that appears on the menu.
 The remaining characters represent the system command that will be executed when the item is selected.
 The system command can include the following special